A nuclear reactor meltdown refers to

 If a nuclear reactor meltdown occurs, bringing down an electric

 power grid, those people

 one to know the safest distance for setting up residential areas as well as business from a nuclear

+pumps.
 I the absence of these cooling pumps, there is an assurance of nuclear meltdown.